Update /etc/resolv.conf when nameservers are changed in Network -> Global Configuration

 UI was able to update nameserver! cross-checked via cat /etc/resolv.conf

-#1 Updated by Dru Lavigne almost 2 years ago
+#1 Updated by Dru Lavigne over 2 years ago

 - Category set to Middleware